AD-SDL/ur_module/README.md

 The repository includes AI camera support for real-time object detection and recognition.
 The detected target locations can be seamlessly transitioned to the UR robot for further action.

-## ROS Node
+## REST Node

-The role of the ROS node in this repository is to establish communication between UR robots and the higher-level system of WEI (Whatever Environment Interface).
+The role of the REST node in this repository is to establish communication between UR robots and the higher-level system of WEI (Workflow Execution Interface).
 This node acts as a bridge, enabling seamless integration of UR robots into a broader robotic ecosystem.

 ## Installation